ChrrltX/Nixos-Configuration/README.md

 **What do i wanna change or add:**
 - I want to add an option to run my home server as well, and fully convert it into running NixOS
+- I wanna add Impermanence (to wipe my disk on every reboot and rebuild my system from my configuration, to keep my disk clean)